InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>UseNonStandardStacks</td>
       <td>1 bit</td>
       <td>
-        <code>1</code> CMP used non-IAB standard stacks during consent
+        <code>1</code> CMP used non-IAB standard stacks or illustrations during consent
-        gathering<br /><code>0</code> IAB standard stacks were used
+        gathering<br /><code>0</code> IAB standard stacks and illustrations were used
       </td>
       <td>
-        Setting this to 1 means that a publisher-run CMP – that is still IAB Europe registered – is using customized Stack descriptions and not the standard stack descriptions defined in the
+        Setting this to 1 means that a publisher-run CMP – that is still IAB Europe registered – is using customized Stack descriptions or customized illustrations and not the standard stack descriptions or illustrations defined in the
         <a
           href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/"
           >Policies</a